B4rtes/bookmarks/css.md

 ### Flex stuff

 * [How `flex` property works](https://ishadeed.com/article/css-flex-property/).
 In a nutshell, `flex-grow` specifies how much of _available_ space an item will take compare to other items.
 It's _not_ about equal space distribution between items.
+* Default `flex` is `grow: 0, shring: 1, basis: auto`.
+So elements take only necessary space horizontally (don't span) and will decrease in size if container will be small.
+* Default `align-items: stretch`, so it means the items height will be equal to the highest one.
+An additional value is `baseline`, it means adjust on the content bottom point.
 * `grid-ish` or how to create _grid_ similar structure.
 ```css
 .grid-ish {